fsoft72/wp-responsive-slider/README.md

-# WP Responsive Slider for Elementor
+# OS3 Responsive Slider for Elementor

 Written by Fabio Rotondo